 Human Rights First Opposes CDC’s Extension of Title 42

-WASHINGTON – More than a year after President Biden’s Executive Order directing steps to restore asylum at the United States border, CBS News reports that the Centers for Disease Control and Prevention (CDC) on Thursday chose at its most recent evaluation to continue to allow the Biden administration to invoke Title 42 authority to expel asylum seekers from the U.S.
+WASHINGTON D.C.– More than a year after President Biden’s Executive Order directing steps to restore asylum at the United States border, CBS News reports that the Centers for Disease Control and Prevention (CDC) on Thursday chose at its most recent evaluation to continue to allow the Biden administration to invoke Title 42 authority to expel asylum seekers from the U.S.

 Human Rights First has opposed this misuse of Title 42 since its inception in March 2020 and urges the administration to stop using the Trump administration’s specious health rationale to expel people to danger and block them from seeking asylum in the United States.